Ritvik479/gesture-bot-group31-CS671/README.md

-# gesture-controlled-g1
+# Pose-Controlled G1 — Real-Time Humanoid Teleoperation via Body Gestures

 **Gesture & Pose-Controlled Autonomous Interface for the Unitree G1 Humanoid**

 A real-time teleoperation system that maps human body poses — captured via webcam and MediaPipe — to joint-level control of the Unitree G1 humanoid robot in a MuJoCo simulation.
-Arm motion is driven by a behavioural cloning (imitation learning) brain trained on recorded pose data.
+Arm motion is driven by a single behavioural cloning (imitation learning) brain trained on recorded pose data.
 Leg locomotion is handled by a pre-trained RL walking policy.

 ---